Open-Set Deepfake Detection: A Parameter-Efficient Adaptation Method with Forgery Style Mixture

 This work extends upon our previous conference work \cite{kong2023enhancing}.
 The main distinctions between this work and \cite{kong2023enhancing} are summarized as follows: (1) We introduce the Central Difference Convolution (CDC) adapter to incorporate local forgery priors into the expressive ViT model, thereby enhancing the model's detection performance, (2) We propose a forgery style mixture module that combines source forgery domains to improve the model's generalizability across unforeseen forgery domains; (3) We further reduce the dimension of LoRA layers, enabling more parameter-efficient face forgery detection; (4) We conduct extensive additional experiments compared with more SOTA methods, including cross-dataset evaluations, robustness experiments, visualization results, and ablation studies.

-In summary, the main contributions of this work are as follows: \begin{itemize} \item We design a forgery-style mixture module to enhance the diversity of source domains.
-The model's generalizability is effectively improved by randomly mixing forgery styles. \item We introduce a CDC adapter and a LoRA module into pre-trained plain ViT models.
-This design successfully captures forgery-related features and enables parameter-efficient face forgery detection. \item We carry out extensive experiments and demonstrate that our model achieves state-of-the-art generalizability and robustness with only 1.34M activated parameters. \end{itemize}
+In summary, the main contributions of this work are as follows: \begin{itemize} \item We design a forgery-style-mixture module to enhance the diversity of source domains.
+The model's generalizability is effectively improved by randomly mixing forgery styles. \item Our approach explicitly captures forgery-related artifacts by integrating a CDC adapter and a LoRA module into a ViT-based detection framework.
+This targeted design enhances the model’s ability to extract both global and local forgery cues, which is crucial for Deepfake detection. \item Our designed components jointly contribute to an effective and scalable solution for open-set Deepfake detection.
+Extensive experiments demonstrate that our model achieves state-of-the-art generalizability and robustness with the fewest activated parameters. \end{itemize}

 We arranged the remaining of this paper into four more sections, Sec.
 II comprehensively reviews previous literature on face forgery detection and parameter-efficient fine-tuning.
 Sec.
 III details the proposed detection framework.
 Sec.
 IV presents extensive experimental results under various settings—finally, Sec.
 V concludes the paper and discusses possible future research directions.